flamego/flamego.dev/docs/routing.md

 The dynamic routes, by its name, they match request paths dynamically.
 Flamego provides most powerful dynamic routes in the Go ecosystem, at the time of writing, there is simply no feature parity you can find in all other existing Go web frameworks.

-The notation for the dynamic routes is a pair of curly brackets (`{}`), and they are called _bind parameters_ in Flamego.

-The `flamego.Context` provides a family of `Param` methods to access values that are captured by the bind parameters, including:
+The `flamego.Context` provides a family of `Param` methods to access values that are captured by bind parameters, including:

 - `Params` returns all bind parameters.
 - `Param` returns value of the given bind parameter.